-The Post-Baccalaureate Certificate in Blood Banking for Medical Laboratory Science (MLS) requires completion of 17 credit hours.
+The online Post-Baccalaureate Certificate in Blood Banking for Medical Laboratory Science (MLS) requires completion of 17 credit hours.
 Completion of the certificate qualifies the graduate to take the Technologist in Blood Banking examination offered by national certifying agencies.

 Admitted students complete required courses either on a part-time or full-time basis.
 Courses in the major (Phase I) are designed to broaden the student's foundation in the sciences in preparation for the clinical phase of the program (Phase II).
 All courses are taught online, with the exception of the clinical practica (Phase II).

-The clinical practicums are usually taken on a full-time basis.
+The clinical practica (Phase II) are usually taken on a full-time basis.
 Students are typically in a clinical laboratory eight hours per day (daytime hours), five days per week.
 Admitted students must be able to fulfill the necessary time requirement for the practica.